How ScotGEM students are selected

 Applicants who have met the above criteria will then be ranked for interview on the basis of their GAMSAT scores.
 There are a limited number of interview places (around 160).
 Programme coordinators are unable to advise as to the likely GAMSAT scores that will required to be called for interview.

-GAMSAT cut-off (both rounds): overall score of 50, with no subset lower than 47.
-Paper III was not double weighted.
+GAMSAT cut-off: overall score of 50, with no subset lower than 44.

 The interview process

-Interviews will be held at the University of Dundee School of Medicine at Ninewells Hospital.
+Interviews are usually held at the University of Dundee School of Medicine at Ninewells Hospital.

 Each station has a card with simple instructions that are designed to orientate you.
 Short (30-second) breaks between stations allow you to settle yourself and clear your head for the next station.
 You can expect to be asked about your motivation to study medicine, relevant work experience and personal attributes, and why you have applied to ScotGEM in particular.